rust-lang/rust/src/doc/trpl/closures.md

 assert_eq!(2, plus_one(1));
 ```

 But we don’t have to.
 Why is this?
-Basically, it was chosen for ergonomic reasons.
+Basically, it was chosen for ergonomic
-While specifying the full type for named functions is helpful with things like
+reasons.
+While specifying the full type for named functions is helpful with
-documentation and type inference, the types of closures are rarely documented
+things like documentation and type inference, types within closures are rarely
-since they’re anonymous, and they don’t cause the kinds of error-at-a-distance
+documented since they’re anonymous, and they don’t cause the kinds of
-problems that inferring named function types can.
+error-at-a-distance problems that inferring named function types can.

 The second is that the syntax is similar, but a bit different.
-I’ve added spaces
+I’ve added
-here for easier comparison:
+spaces here for easier comparison:

 ```rust
 fn  plus_one_v1   (x: i32) -> i32 { x + 1 }